RyanY1994/NPI-CIS700/README.md

 tensorboard --logdir=Tensorboard
 ```

-If you want test the model using a specified matrix and show the generated commands, run the code, it will load the latedst model in the ./checkpoints/ folder
+If you want test the model using a specified matrix and show the generated commands, run the code, it will load the latest model in the ./checkpoints/ folder
 ```
 python3 test.py --TestType single --ShowCommands
 ```